eineving/truckerboys/documentation/Developer Documentation.md

 process if you want to swap the application to using the US Regulations instead for example.

+The class is devided in samler methods.
+Each method only takes care of one specific case with the regulations and trust that the other methods provides correct information when needed.
+This makes the code easier to grasp and more maintainable..

 The base for the current EU Regulation calculations can be found [here](https://www.transportstyrelsen.se/Global/Publikationer/Vag/Yrkestrafik/kor_vilotider_utg10_low.pdf).

 ####TripPlanner